|Max Headroom||N/A||Bridge Clearance||N/A|

 Whether traversing the ICW through the Carolinas and Georgia, where range markers often replace channel markers and require 360-degree visibility, or cruising the Bahamas where there are no markers at all, but only water color differences to indicate intricate channels, there is no dispute over the benefit of a helm raised well above the water with good visibility all around.
 (The M50 also draws only 4'4"/1.3 m which is also a help in skinny water.)

 On most sportfishers or motoryachts, cruising through such waters means operating from an open flying bridge exposed to the elements.
 Clear soft enclosures help, but they can be difficult to see through in rain, spray or in fog because they usually can't handle windshield wipers.
-Enclosures also invariably leak somewhere and the bridge becomes a steam box when weather dictates all panels remain closed.
+Isinglass enclosures also invariably leak somewhere and the bridge can become a steam box when weather dictates all panels remain closed.

 The bridge on the M50 includes the helm to starboard, two helm seats and a settee and table aft.
 Note the outstanding visibility all around.
 (The aft bulkhead and sliding door are glass, too.)

-The helm includes considerable room for electronics, including three 15" nav screens.
+The helm includes considerable room for electronics, including three 15" navigational screens.
 The dark color is a wise choice here as it mitigates reflection onto the windshield when running at night.

 Main Deck Outside